Pacific Northwest English: History

 The linguistic traits that flourish throughout the Pacific Northwest attest to a culture that transcends boundaries.
 Historically, this hearkens back to the early years of colonial expansion by the British and Americans, when the entire region was considered a single area and people of all different mother tongues and nationalities used Chinook Jargon (along with English and French) to communicate with each other.
 Until the Oregon Treaty of 1846, it was identified as being either Oregon Country (by the Americans) or Columbia (by the British).

 Linguists immediately after World War II tended to find few patterns unique to the Western region, as among other things, Chinook Jargon and other "slang words" (despite Chinook Jargon being an actual separate language in and of itself, individual words from it like salt chuck, muckamuck, siwash and tyee were and still are used in Pacific Northwest English) were pushed away in favor of having a "proper, clean" dialect.
 Several decades later, linguists began noticing emerging characteristics of Pacific Northwest English, although it remains close to the standard American accent.

-Note that "Pacific Northwest" is a US notion, cutting off at the Canada-US border.
-In Canada the region north of the Canada-US border is generally called "West Coast".
+Note that "Pacific Northwest" is primarily used in the US.
+In Canada, the region north of the Canada-US border is generally called "West Coast", but residents of the Lower Mainland and Vancouver Island still typically consider themselves part of the greater Pacific Northwest region.